marlonrochaeng/customer-data-api-java-automation/tests.md

 - Send a POST request to the consent permissions endpoint with a permission other than CREDIT_CARD_READ or ACCOUNTS_READ. e.g.: CREDIT_CARD_READs
 - Verify that the response should indicate an error related to not allowed information in the permissions field
 - <span style="color:red;">BUG: When we pass something different than CREDIT_CARD_READ or ACCOUNTS_READ, we should be able to see a message telling us the problem with an error like "422, Unprocessable Entity" but we see an "500, internal server error".</span>
+- Priority: medium to low - it is an improvement, can be fixed in the front too

 ### 8. Try to update a consent permissions for AUTHORISED with the right authorization data
 - Include a valid bearer token in the Authorization header.